Stochastic Treatment Choice with Empirical Welfare Updating: Accounting for the cost of treatment in the JTPA Study sample

-\cref{AFIG:PS,FIG:KAPPA,FIG:DETERMINISTICRULES,FIG:MU} (\cpageref{AFIG:PS} through \cpageref{AFIG:MU}) are intended to be comparable to the figures in the main text.
+\cref{AFIG:PS,AFIG:KAPPA,AFIG:DETERMINISTICRULES,AFIG:MU} are intended to be comparable to the figures in the main text.
 There are two differences of note between the results of the raw and costed analyses.
-Firstly, in \cref{AFIG:KAPPA}, the effect of $\kappa$ on empirical welfare risk is much more muted, with risk only decreasing by around \$50 as $\kappa$ increases (over the interval that we study).
+First, in \cref{AFIG:KAPPA}, the relationship between $\kappa$ and empirical welfare risk is much more muted, with risk only decreasing by around \$50 as $\kappa$ increases (over the interval that we study).
 In contrast, empirical welfare risk decreases by around \$200 when the cost of treatment is not accounted for.
 This reflects the second difference, which is apparent in \cref{AFIG:DETERMINISTICRULES}.
 Specifically, that the difference in empirical welfare risk between those assignment rules that assign everyone to treatment versus those that assign no-one to treatment is much smaller.
-The benefit to increased concentration, which is a reduction in the probability mass allocated to those assignment rules that assign no-one to treatment is, accordingly, smaller.
+The \textit{benefit} to an increase in $\kappa$, which is a reduction in the probability mass allocated to those assignment rules that assign no-one to treatment is, accordingly, smaller.
 The implication is that the penalty term starts to dominate the objective function for smaller values of $\kappa$.